rladigital/rla-static-site/src/pages/work/tesco-stores-ni.md

 title: Tesco
 hero: /img/tesco-hero.jpg
 thumb: /img/RLA_Work_Page_1200x1200_Tesco.jpg
+thumbnailAlignment: top
 intro: Using coordinated communications to harmonise the community.
+logo: /img/tesco-01.png
+copySections:
+  - description: >-
+      The problem for Tesco has always been vocal minority belief that their growth aspirations will 'kill' local town communities by forcing local butchers, bakers and farmers out of business.
+RLA were challenged to help change this perception in Northern Ireland.
+    image: /img/2674x1218 tesco poster_2.jpg
+    title: The Project
-description: >-
+  - description: >-
-  # THE PROJECT

-  To counter the incorrect perception that Tesco’s growth aspiration will squeeze local farmers, butchers and bakers out of business.
-‘Switch to Local’ is support-building campaign that features beautiful photos to showcase the impressive number of local farmers who are happily supplying the supermarket chain.

-  # THE OUTCOME
+      In 2014 our localisation campaign "Switch to Local" utilised beautiful photography of numerous key local farmers and suppliers in the province to bring the diverse and committed local suppliers in the front of Tesco Advertising.

-  Through a heavyweight regional broadcast campaign in outdoor and press, also including POS, DM, eDM, local press and events, RLA became the first agency to be awarded Tesco’s Supplier of the Month award.
-An accolade normally reserved for the actual farmers and growers.
-A little ironic, perhaps!
+      Through a heavy weight regional broadcast campaign in outdoor and press we also integrated the campaign with personalised POS, DM, email, local press and local events for each of the stores.
+    image: /img/2674x1218 tesco poster.jpg
+    title: The Strategy
+  - description: >-
+      After 20 years, Tesco has started to thrive in the Irish community and now the largest grocer in the market.

+      The success of the campaign meant that RLA were the first ever agency to be awarded Tesco's 'Supplier of the Month' Award (which is normally reserved for suppliers such as growers and farmers).
+    title: The Outcome
 excerpt: Cultivating support for farmers.
-galleryImages:
-  - /img/tesco_1.jpg
-  - /img/tesco_2.jpg
-  - /img/tesco_3.jpg
 solutionsList:
   - Brand desire
 weighting: -1
 previewType: page
-thumbnailAlignment: top
 ---